gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

         // each normalizer is an object with name and normalizer property being a function that accepts
         // object with entities array and different helpers and configuration settings
         normalizers: normalizers => [dropUnusedMediaNormalizer, ...normalizers],
-        // use a custom normalizer which is applied after the built-in ones.
-        normalizer: function({ entities }) {
-          return entities
-        },
       },
     },
   ],